vainjo4/Heartbeat/readme.md

 `

 ## TODO
-- Wheels installed using `tool.sh install_` do not work.
-- Exporter unit test using `tool.sh test` also does not work.
-Other tests do.
+- Exporter unit test does not work when using `tool.sh test`; other tests work.
 - Flake8 static analysis integration.
 - Configuration is clunky.
-- Currently services to poll need to be configured before packaging.
+Should add option to pass new services.json on command line.
+- Next level: manage Kafka and PSQL configuration automatically